Punpun1643/ay2223s1-cs2103t-tutorial-materials/week3.md

 public String toString() { return descriptionPrefix + description; }
 ```

 **A:** No. The *‘must have x’* rule applies for all cases except for those cases that are explicitly mentioned as *‘can omit for cases…’* Java has a way to specify that a method inherits the comment from the parent class *({@inheritdoc})*, which means there is no need to duplicate the comment in all child classes.
+(More info here: [#44](https://github.com/nus-cs2103-AY2223S1/forum/issues/44#issuecomment-1221465365))

 # Noteworthy